Friar Gate Bridge: History and design

 The railway line closed in 1964 as a result of the Beeching cuts.
-Most of the infrastructure was demolished and the bridge and the nearby goods warehouse (built in the same year) are among the only traces of Friargate station.
-The Friargate Bridge forms a gap in viaduct on which the station was sited, the arches of which remain in use by various businesses.
+Most of the infrastructure was demolished, and the bridge and the nearby goods warehouse (built in the same year) are among the only traces of Friargate station.
+The Friargate Bridge forms a gap in the viaduct on which the station was sited, the arches of which remain in use by various businesses.
 The bridge is not accessible; the surrounding area is largely derelict and wildlife has taken over.
-The bridge itself fell into disrepair after its closure and British Rail eventually sold it to Derby City Council for the nominal sum of £1, on condition that the council assumed responsibility for the bridges' maintenance.
+The bridge itself fell into disrepair after its closure and British Rail eventually sold it to Derby City Council for the nominal sum of £1, on condition that the council assumed responsibility for the bridge's maintenance.

-The bridge has been a grade II listed building since 28 March 1974.
+The bridge has been a Grade II listed building since 28 March 1974.
 It is part of a group of listed buildings with 27–32, 35–39, and 41–51 Friar Gate and 47 Ford Street.
 A red telephone box under the bridge is also a listed building.
 A campaign group was established in the 1970s to lobby for the restoration of the bridge.
 Derby City Council attempted several restoration projects after taking ownership of the bridge, but none came to fruition.
 In 2015, the council spent £260,000 on restoration work and engineering reports, in order to support an application to the Heritage Lottery Fund for £1 million for a larger restoration project including tree clearance and drainage improvements.